Mith456/Data-Science/ASSIGNMENT 1/README.md

 3) Conduct Multiple Regression and provide an estimate of it's testing accuracy.

 ## Homework 2: Polynomial Regression Model
 For a true sine function, generate training samples and fit this function with a polynomial model.
+Follwing tasks includes:

-Follwing tasks includes, 1)Generate the Design Matrix for the polynomial model.
+1) Generate the Design Matrix for the polynomial model.

 2) Use simulation to compute the bias and variance for polynomial model from order 1 to 20.